git-pull/tao-of-tmux/manuscript/05-session.md

 ## Switching sessions within tmux

-I've seen some people acquire a habit of detaching their tmux client, and trying to reattach via `tmux att -t session_name`.
+I've seen some people acquire a habit of detaching their tmux client and trying to reattach via `tmux att -t session_name`.
 Thankfully, you have the ability to switch to session from within tmux!